emmyzzang/BeerFinder/README.md

 ![](misc_extras/bf2.png)

-As the dashboard demonstrates, Beer Explorer allows users to search for beer in both a catalogue and a randomized wheel.
-Users can also create reviews on beer, as well as reference, revise, and delete previous beer ratings.
+As the dashboard demonstrates, Beer Explorer allows user to search for beer in both a catalogue and a randomized wheel.
+User can also create reviews on beer, as well as reference, revise, and delete previous beer ratings.

 ![](misc_extras/bf3.png)